dzuk-mutant/blockchain/list/instances/waifu_social/waifu_social.md

 (yes, that's the instance name, idk what's with these people)

 This is a French instance that I was tipped off on.
-Here are some posts and translations of those posts:
+Here are some posts and translations of those posts.
+My fluent french-speaking sources tell me there's a lot more where this came from, and given what the admin says, it's not hard to imagine.